ymzuiku/gojest/README_it.md

-If you need red path log, you can use `gojest/it`, it package from `testify/assert`
+If you need log red path, you can use `gojest/it`, it package from `testify/assert`

 1. First get pkg in your mod: